hasibzunair/raw2syn/README.md

 #### Dataset directory strucuture:

 This is divided in the following file structure for the training regiment.
+The images are all in JPG format.

 ```
 dataset/